 Imager-to-Polar-Orbiter Comparisons

 Data were collected during the Science Test near the GOES-15 sub-satellite point from the high-spectral-resolution IASI, on EUMETSAT’s polar-orbiting MetOp-A satellite.
-GOES-15 Imager data were collected within 30 minutes of polar-orbiter overpass time.
+GOES-15 Imager data were collected within 30 minutes of the polar-orbiter overpass time.
 During the Science Test there were 25, 55, 56 and 57 comparisons (respectively) between GOES-15 and IASI.
-The fewer number of band 2 comparisons are only night-time.
-The methodology that was applied, the CIMSS method, was nearly identical to that outlined in Gunshor et al. (2009), though applied to IASI data with no spectral gaps.
+Fewer band 2 comparisons are available as they were only night-time comparisons.
+The methodology for the comparisons, the CIMSS method, was nearly identical to that outlined in Gunshor et al. (2009), though applied to IASI data with no spectral gaps.
 The results are presented in Table 4.12.
-The mean brightness temperature difference for these comparisons show that GOES-15 was well calibrated, for bands 2 and 4, based on the accuracy of IASI measurements.
-The large Imager band-3 and band-6 bias on GOES-13 was subsequently reduced when the SRF was updated (see section 5.1).
+The mean brightness temperature differences for these comparisons show that GOES-15 was well calibrated for bands 2 and 4, based on the accuracy of IASI measurements.
+The large Imager band 3 and band 6 bias on GOES-13 was subsequently reduced when the SRF was updated (see section 5.1).